KieranMcHugh/WSUDAS-AI/README.md

 # WSUDAS-AI
-A repository for project 31, WSUDAS-AI.
+A repository for CPT_S 421, project 31: WSUDAS-AI.